LabGUI/LabGUI/README.md

 Agilent GPIB to USB

 RS232 (RS232 to USB adapters are available from various vendors and should all work with LabGUI)

+#Programming philosophy#
+##Connect instruments## The InstrumentWidget module contains the method it assigns to LabGuiMain to create instrument connections in the IntrumentHub class instance.
+All the code is present in the InstrumentWidget module